By Deborah Goonan, Independent American Communities

 Technically, association members might not be electing their board, particularly if the developer still maintains an autocratic hold over the association, appointing all or a majority of its board members.
 But let’s ignore that inconvenient fact for the moment, and concentrate today’s blog on member controlled associations.

-Choosing the right candidates
+How to choose the right HOA board candidates

 Because most owners and residents with voting interests are apathetic and stupid, it is critical for the incumbent board to choose candidates that are strong leaders who will take full control of the association.